borwood/raf-microservice/README.md

 ## Authentication

 There is a simple authentication wrapper defined in *auth.py* which decorates the route in *main.py*.
-It anticipates a placeholder Bearer Token containing "your_secret_token". **It will be up to the users of this code to fully implement an authorization system fulfilling the security requirements of their application.**
+If environment variable ENFORCE_AUTH == true, we anticipate a placeholder Bearer Token containing "your_secret_token". **It will be up to the users of this code to fully implement an authorization system fulfilling the security requirements of their application.**

 #### Authorization Header